 Notes We Grade & Policies

-PMG grades most US and world notes as well as US satire and denominated scrip.
+PMG grades most US and world notes as well as select test notes, select fantasy notes and US satire and denominated scrip.
 Notes are attributed according to common industry reference catalogs, particularly Friedberg (Paper Money of the United States by Arthur and Ira Friedberg) for US notes and Pick (Standard Catalog of World Paper Money) for world notes.
 Specialized references are used for certain series.
 For a complete list of notes graded by PMG as well as the reference used for attributions, click here.